About this book

 At school in an abandoned air-conditioner, Dinnn learns about the deadly Pondhawk dragonfly and other dangers that lie beyond his home under a drive-in theater screen.
 But Dinnn never really takes to city life.
 Lonely and left out, he is filled with an unexplained longing.
 He sips spilled cola from abandoned pop cans, but it is not as tasty as flower nectar.
 He tries to make friends with the local street mosquitoes, but that just lands him in a sewer filled with spiders and water snakes.
 He hears about the red mini-van that brought his parents together and wonders about his extended family in the country.
 He even finds a great black jacket in a roadside ditch, but it doesn’t make him cool.

-And then one day, as fate would have it, the red mini-van reappears, giving Dinnn a chance to visit to his relatives in The Wild.
+And then one day, as fate would have it, the red mini-van reappears, giving Dinnn a chance to visit to his relatives in The Wild, where new perils await an inexperienced city mosquito — being struck by a raindrop, zapped by a porch light or snapped up by a hungry fish at dusk.
 But in the end Dinnn discovers that being cool is a matter of what you do, especially for one’s friends and family, including two new brothers.

 Griffin Ondaatje is the author of The Camel in the Sun, illustrated by Linda Wolfsgruber, which was selected for the Austria Children’s Book Prize, shortlisted for the Middle East Book Award, and has been translated into German and Korean.
 He is also the editor of The Monkey King and Other Stories, a collection of South Asian stories, folktales and legends, and the director of Complete Unknown, a documentary film about Bob Dylan.
 He has three children and lives with his family in Toronto.